What is Customer Onboarding?

 Individual starting their customer onboarding process

-When you consider that 80% of a company’s future revenue comes from 20% of its current customers, it makes sense to impress as many of these contacts as you can early on.
-That way you’re also more likely to convert more of them into loyal, long-term customers.
+Given that 80% of a company's future revenue comes from 20% of its current customers, it makes sense to impress as many new contacts as possible early on.
+This way, you are more likely to convert them into loyal, long-term customers.
+This is why the customer onboarding process is so crucial.

 Customer onboarding definition